fichince/alchoi.com-astro/src/content/hkjapan/24-coffees.md

   - image: ../../images/hkjapan/24-coffees/coffee7.jpg
 ---

-I had two at the airport... because of flight overbooking, we got bumped and had to go back to the airport the next day!
+Our flight back home was overbooked, so we got bumped and had to stay at the airport hotel for an extra night.
+This gave me the opportunity to try one more coffee.